The Clear Edge

 Core realization

-• $10K with 5 clients at 40 hours each means you’re selling time.
+• $10K with 5 clients at 40 hours each is a model where you are still selling time, not a leveraged service.

 Your options